-Teresa Messineo is a graduate of DeSales, where she majored in English, Biology and Theology.
+Teresa Messineo is a graduate of DeSales, where she majored in English, Biology and Theology, and is currently completing her Master of Fine Arts in Creative Writing and Publishing (MFA-CW).
 She is the recipient of the Ross Baker Memorial Award for Writing, that university’s highest honor for writers.
 She spent seven years researching The Fire by Night, her historical fiction novel about frontline military nurses of the Second World War.
 HarperCollins published The Fire by Night in 2017, and it is currently available in three languages in seven countries.

 Teresa is also the mother of four children, whom she home schooled for twenty years.
 She is passionate about social justice and sticking up for the underdog.
 Her varied interests include medicine, swing dancing, lecturing, studying foreign languages, distance swimming, hunger relief, and hiking.
 Teresa lives in Elverson, Pennsylvania.